shinnmar/shinnmar/README.md

 ## 🦄 About me
 <div align="center">
 Hello there!
-I'm a Front-End Developer & UI Designer.
+I'm a Front-End Developer & UX/UI Designer.
 I'm creative, responsible and passionate about CSS 💜
 </div>

 ### 🚀 Stack